elialgranti/geoswitch/readme.txt

 Added support for MaxMind GeoIP2 Precision Service and fixed bug with measurement units.

 == Frequently Asked Questions ==
-=Why do I see only question marks instead of my location?= Your IP was not found in the database.
+= Why do I see only question marks instead of my location? = Your IP was not found in the database.
 The most usual cause if that your browser and server are behind a NAT and you are getting a private IP not a public one.
 For debugging purposes you can set the IP used by plug-in in the settings page.
-=My location is wrong/partial.
-How comes?=
+= My location is wrong/partial.
+How come? =
 Geolocation using IP addresses is not entirely accurate.
 The geolocation relies on a static database of addresses and their approximate location, not exact location like mobile GPS.
 To ensure maximum accuracy make sure you have the latest database.
 Purchasing the non-lite version of the database from MaxMind or a license for their service may also yield better information.
 I am not affiliated in any way with MaxMind, so it is up to you to contact them and evaluate their offers for suitability to your purposes.
-=How do I test other locations?=
+= How do I test other locations? =
 You can set the IP used in by the pug-in in the settings page and use Google to search for IPs in the location you are interested in (i.e. IP in California).
 Debug overrides for other setting are coming.